 PIANO | VOICE | MUSIC THEORY | SONGWRITING

 Geographic areas served

-Sam is available for in home lessons within 10 miles from Minneapolis (near the St Louis Park area) as well as at the Opus Studios in New Hope, Robbinsdale, and St. Louis Park.
+Available for in home lessons within 10 miles from Minneapolis (near the St. Louis Park area) as well as at the Opus Studios in Plymouth, Robbinsdale, and St. Louis Park.

 - $36 / half hour lesson

 If your student is too sick to go to school, work, or extracurricular activities, do not show up to the lesson.
 Let the instructor know as soon as possible.

 In the rare circumstance of a teacher cancellation, the parent/student will be notified as soon as possible via email and/or phone.
 The refund will be reflected on the next invoice and the lesson will be rescheduled.

 If road conditions are too much of a hazard for driving, the instructor will cancel the lesson.
 You have the opportunity to either reschedule the lesson or get refunded for time lost.
 Any cancellation of this circumstance will be for the safety of both the student, parent, and the instructor.